Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 Then further data was collected and unified to train and test the network performace.
 The data set was preprocessed.
 Model architecture was selected and parameters tunning process was done as well by trial and error, testing the model performance on the [simulator](https://github.com/udacity/self-driving-car-sim).

 #### Data collection.
-The set of images used on this project was progresively obtained during the
+The set of images used on this project was progresively obtained during the whole design aproach stage.
+The paths for all images

 The final data set used to train and validate network performance contains as subset:
 * Images provided by udacity team on the project.